Posted on April 23, 2018 by Jenn Zatopek

-I am lucky enough to have a found an anonymous blogger whose voice speaks to me and reminds me who the Great Someone is that will never leave me but longs for my good, who is trustworthy, is aware of my struggles, and is transforming my heart.
+I am lucky enough to have a found an anonymous blogger whose voice speaks to me and reminds me of the One who will never leave me but longs for my good, who is trustworthy, is aware of my struggles, and is transforming my heart.
 Many things that happened to me, that have shaped the woman I become are in the past.
 They no longer exist in the outside world but they linger on in my memories, both real and imagined.

-My work, it seems, is to keep moving forward, to acknowledge the demons of depression, despair, grief, and loneliness but not to feed them any longer.
+My work, it seems, is to keep moving forward, to acknowledge the demons of despair but not to feed them.
 This is where the real work of transformation occurs.

 It also calls me to trust God, and surrender all of me to Him.
 Radical trust.
 Radical grace.
 Radical acceptance of my life, just as it is today.
-What a tough concept to swallow when we live in an instant-gratification and me-first-now culture.
+What a tough concept to swallow when we live in a culture that admires instant gratification and self-focused living.

 So I will say it again: today has been hard for a variety of reasons.
-Nine years ago my father died and left me to pick up the pieces.
-It hasn’t been easy.
-I have made some beautiful and terrible choices along the way, but I strive to keep on going, trusting that God has my back all of the time and that this transformation is messy, time-consuming, but will ultimately result in my freedom from despair.
+Nine years ago my father died and left me to pick up the pieces of his unfinished life, and it hasn’t been easy.
+I have made some beautiful and terrible choices along the way, but I strive to keep on going, trusting that God is always supporting me and that this transformation is time-consuming, but will ultimately result in my freedom from despair.